wpilibsuite/frc-docs/source/docs/software/sensors/encoders-software.rst

 Distance
 ^^^^^^^^

-.. note:: Quadrature encoders measure *relative* distance, not absolute; the distance value returned will depend on the position of the encoder when the robot was turned on or the encoder value was last `reset <Resetting an encoder>`_.
+.. note:: Quadrature encoders measure *relative* distance, not absolute; the distance value returned will depend on the position of the encoder when the robot was turned on or the encoder value was last :ref:`reset <resetting-an-encoder>`.

 Users can obtain the total distance traveled by the encoder with the :code:`getDistance()` method: